ehsanasgharzde/edepth/README.md

 ### Performance Metrics

+**Note**: edepth calculates accuracy by comparing the predicted depth values to the true depth values for each pixel in the input image.

 - **Processing Speed**: edepth can process images at a rate of 21 images per second and videos at 25 frames per second.
 - **Accuracy**: The model achieves an average accuracy of 99% on standard depth estimation benchmarks.
 - **Model Size**: The edepth model has a total of 1.3 million parameters, making it efficient for both training and inference.